rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-rp.md

 </center>

 MetaMask will pop up with a window asking you to confirm your transaction.

+**Check the total gas cost of the transaction before you approve it - if it is very expensive relative to your transaction, you may want to consider acquiring rETH via another method!**

 Once you confirm it, the transaction will begin.
 When it's been mined and added to the chain, you'll see your balances update!